-Andrew Pudewa continues, "Memorized (or "by heart") language was a mainstay of education for almost all of recorded history until about 60 years ago, when misguided educationists began to promulgate the idea that memorization, along with other types of 'rote' learning, was harmful to children's creativity, understanding, and enjoyment of learning.
-Perhaps one of the most damaging doctrines ever to invade teachers' colleges, the concept that memorization was at best unnecessary and at worst downright harmful, is now handicapping another generation of students, who, because of the sad state of the popular media, are most in need of the linguistic foundation that memorization provides.
+“Memorized (or “by heart”) language was a mainstay of education for almost all of recorded history until about 60 years ago, when misguided educationists began to promulgate the idea that memorization, along with other types of ‘rote’ learning, was harmful to children’s creativity, understanding, and enjoyment of learning.
+Perhaps one of the most damaging doctrines ever to invade teachers’ colleges, the concept that memorization was at best unnecessary and at worst downright harmful, is now handicapping another generation of students, who, because of the sad state of the popular media, are most in need of the linguistic foundation that memorization provides.

 Young children will naturally memorize language patterns from their cultural environment.
 If teachers and parents don’t provide enough high quality models, kids will automatically internalize and memorize random stuff from their environment- mainly TV advertisements and songs on the radio, most of which we would not find to be “reliably correct and sophisticated.”
 If we don’t provide the content and opportunity for organized memorization kids will let popular culture be their teacher.
 If we don’t provide them with Belloc and Rossetti, they’ll memorize McDonald’s commercials and the theme song to their favorite TV show.
 Memorization is not only natural for young children, it is culturally powerful and educationally essential.